NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 on it.

-For Earth, an existing terrain model can be, for example, NASA SRTM, GMTED2010, USGS’s NED data, or NGA’s DTED data.
+For Earth, an existing terrain model can be, for example, NASA SRTM, GMTED2010, USGS's NED data, or NGA's DTED data.
 There exist pre-made terrain models for other planets as well, for example the Moon LRO LOLA global DEM and the Mars MGS MOLA DEM.

 Alternatively, a low-resolution smooth DEM can be obtained by running ASP itself as described in previous sections.
 In such a run, subpixel